Pyro (Marvel Comics): Powers and abilities

-Simon has the mutant ability to elementally generate, control and manipulate fire; similar to the original Pyro.
-But unlike Allerdyce; he seems capable of igniting fire on his own and does not require outside sources of existing flame to manipulate.
+Simon Lasker has the mutant ability to elementally generate, control and manipulate fire; similar to the original Pyro.
+But unlike Allerdyce, he seems capable of igniting fire on his own and does not require outside sources of existing flame to manipulate.

 Other versions

 Age of Apocalypse

-In the Age of Apocalypse, Pyro is one of the many mutants imprisoned in Sinister's breeding pens for refusing to join his Elite Mutant Force and was apparently experimented on while there as he's seen capable of creating flames by himself, though he is not immune to being burned.
-He was later killed alongside Avalanche, Artemis, Phantazia and Newt when the five prisoners attempt to escape.
+In the Age of Apocalypse, Pyro is one of the many mutants imprisoned by Mister Sinister after refusing to join his Elite Mutant Force and was apparently experimented on, gaining the ability to generate heat.
+He was later killed alongside Avalanche, Artemis, Phantazia and Newt during an escape attempt.

 House of M

 In the House of M, Pyro was a member of the mutant supremacist government in Australia.
 He works alongside the powerful Exodus.
 He works closely with Vanisher in the oppression of the human population.
 They gain the attention of the Hulk when his friends, a community of Aboriginal Australians, are harassed.
 Here Pyro retains his background as a writer and a sentimental side; he briefly crafts a tiny pixie out of the flame from a match, commenting to the Vanisher, "I used to write Gothic romances.
 I've got more layers than a parfait".